 Step 1: Start with a Solid Preparation

-Candidates in Kentucky must ensure they meet the basic requirements, including having a high school diploma or GED, to prepare for a career as an aircraft mechanic.
+Candidates in Kentucky must meet the basic requirements, including a high school diploma or GED, to prepare for a career as an aircraft mechanic.

-The job also requires a minimum age of 18, along with proficiency in the English language.
+The job also requires a minimum age of 18 and proficiency in English.

 Step 2: Obtain Comprehensive Training